 How To Make French Press Coffee

-Grind the beans.
+Use a coffee grinder to grind your coffee beans if you’re not using ground coffee.
 You want them to be medium fine in order to get the best flavor.

 Pour and enjoy.
 The flavor will be much more rich and bold.

 So, what do you think?
 Are you going to give french press coffee a try?